Skip to contents

 Details

-More precisely, colons_check() verifies that all the strings before an opening bracket "(" are preceeded by "::"
+More precisely, colons_check() verifies that all the strings before an opening bracket ( are preceded by ::.

-":::" are not checked per se, because incorrect writting, like saferDev::.colons_check_message() returns an error, and because base:::sum() is as ok as base::sum().
-In the same manner, more than three colons are not checked because it returns an error.
+::: are not checked per se, because incorrect writing, like saferDev::.colons_check_message() returns an error when executing the tested function, and because base:::sum() is as ok as base::sum().
+In the same manner, more than three colons are not checked because it returns an error when executing the tested function.

 The perl regex used to detect a function name is: "([a-zA-Z]|\.[a-zA-Z._])[a-zA-Z0-9._]*\s*\(".

-Currently, all_args_here() cannot detect functions written between quotes, like "+"() or "rownames<-"(x, "a").
+Currently, colons_check() cannot detect functions written between quotes, like "+"() or "rownames<-"(x, "a").

 The following R functions are skipped: "function", "if", "for", "while", "repeat" and "else".

 The returned line numbers are indicative, depending on which source is checked.
-For instance, saferDev::report (compiled) has not the same line numbers as its source file (https://github.com/safer-r/saferDev/blob/main/R/report.R).
+For instance, saferDev::report (compiled) has not the same line numbers as its source file (source file).
 Notably, compiled functions do not have comments anymore, compared to the same source function sourced into the working environment.
 In addition, the counting starts at the "<- function" line, i.e., without counting the #' header lines potentially present in source files.

 Of note, during package creation, the devtools::check() command tells which functions where wrongly attributed to package.
-Example: checking dependencies in R code ...
-WARNING '::' or ':::' import not declared from: 'sbase' Missing or unexported objects: 'base::dev.off' 'base::graphics.off' 'base::hcl' 'base::par' 'base::read.table' 'saferGG::report'
+Example:

 Examples